Window Well Installations

 FROM THE TOP

-If an existing window well is damaged and/or leaking, hand excavation takes place around the well.
+If an existing window well is damaged and/or leaking then hand excavation takes place around the well.
 Once the well is removed it is placed away from the repair area.
 Excavation then continues to the existing weeping tile system usually 7ft – 8ft below grade to the footing.
 Once the weeping tile system is exposed the foundation wall is cleaned off with a wirebrush and inspection of the concrete wall takes place.
 If a window well has been inoperable for upwards of 24 months, the damaged concrete foundation wall will simultaneously be repaired during the installation of the new vertical drain.

-DOING IT RIGHT – REPAIR CONCRETE WALL
+DOING IT RIGHT – REPAIRING THE CONCRETE WALL

 Once the foundation wall is cleaned and inspected, any cracks or damaged tie-rod holes are repaired by hand with hydraulic cement.
 Hydraulic cement expands when it cures; unlike S-type masonry which shrinks on cure.
 After the hydraulic cement cures, it offers an excellent initial-step in stopping moisture penetration through the foundation itself.